caretdev/iris-mirror-with-docker/README.md

 # Example of IRIS with mirroring in docker-compose

-Docker compose environment with demo IRIS configured with Mirroring
+Docker compose environment with demo IRIS configured with Mirroring and controlled by arbiter

 ## Requirements

 - docker
 - docker-compose
-- IRIS image version 2019.3.0.302.0
+- IRIS and arbiter images version 2019.4.0.383.0
 - iris.key in your home directory

 ## Usage